Prudhvi-2001/MTBS-Api-s/README.md

   <li>Admin Functionality: Admin have Capability to create new movies and manage bookings
   </li>
   <li>Cancellation Policy: Unconfirmed bookings are automatically canceled after 10 minutes, ensuring the seat availability to other users</li>
-  <li>Movies Can only booked by authorized used by using the JWT Token</li>
+  <li>Movies Can only booked by authorized user by using the JWT Token</li>
 </ul>

 <h3>Modules</h3>